 ‘What’s really exciting is that the next generation of artists that we are working with are equally balanced between male and female,’ says Yarat’s newly minted artistic director Suad Garayeva-Maleki, who took over from Belgian curator Björn Geldhof earlier this year.
 ‘The previous generation were nearly all male.
 In a patriarchal society, women in Azerbaijan feel like they need to prove themselves to society, their families and peers.
 As this generation grows up, I think there will be more females in leadership positions.’

-Occupying the entire top floor of the exhibition space, the show includes a monumental textured wall work that resembles a green patchwork of fields.
-Nearby a series of cube-shaped sculptures made from thick layers of resin, stone and pigment appear like cross-sections of colourful stratum that have been pulled from the earths crust.
-The exhibition is completed by a set of crumbling pillars in the centre of the room that Mahmudova says are intended to create a feeling of a ‘transient place, half ruined and half built... one is reminded that entropy is an essential step of creation.’
+Occupying the entire top floor of the exhibition space, the show included a monumental textured wall work that resembled a green patchwork of fields.
+Nearby a series of cube-shaped sculptures made from thick layers of resin, stone and pigment appear like cross-sections of colourful stratum that have been pulled from the earth’s crust.
+The exhibition was completed by a set of crumbling pillars in the centre of the room that Mahmudova says are intended to create a feeling of a ‘transient place, half ruined and half built... one is reminded that entropy is an essential step of creation.’